Skip to Content

 Phoenix Egeler, Assistant Online Editor

 Phoenix Egeler is a senior, and the assistant online editor for LHSToday.org who specializes in video editing.
 They also help with the video editing of the online news class, enjoying the freedom of editing.
-They will be going to college, undecided, to major in journalism and minor in some kind of criminology class, hoping to become an investigative journalist.
+They will be going to college, undecided, to double major in journalism and criminal justice, hoping to become an investigative journalist.
 She is in their fourth year of publications, having taken three years of online news.
 In their free time you can probably find them doing graphic design, video editing, or writing.
 They are a horror movie fan ranging from “Scream” to “Return of the Living Dead,” as well as a metal music fan.

 Avery Bowen